Try Making Sapporo Ichiban Miso Ramen with Sake

-In addition to the soy sauce flavor, Miso (released in 1968) and Shio (salt) (released in 1971) flavors of the ramen have deep-rooted popularity in Japan and are widely enjoyed by both adults and children.
+In addition to the soy sauce flavor, now, Miso (released in 1968) and Shio (salt) (released in 1971) flavors of the ramen have gained deep-rooted popularity in Japan and are widely enjoyed by both adults and children.

-Sapporo Ichiban Miso Ramen Instructions
+Sapporo Ichiban Miso Ramen

-I love the good and old, mild, umami-rich Miso ramen, but the other day I came across a popular Youtube video introducing the cooking using Sake rice wine online and was inspired by it.
+I love the good and old, mild, umami-rich Miso ramen, but the other day I came across online by chance a popular Youtube video introducing the cooking instructions using Sake rice wine and was inspired by it.

-The Normal Cooking Method
+Normal Cooking Instructions

-|1||Bring a pot of water (500 ml) to a boil, add the dried noodle block, and boil it loosing the noodles for 3 minutes|
+|1||First, bring a pot of water (500 ml) to a boil, add the dried noodle block, and boil it for 3 minutes|

-|2||Turn off the heat, add the soup base powder of the silver packet, stir well, and transfer the ramen noodle soup to a bowl|
+|2||Then, turn off the heat, add the soup base powder of the silver packet, stir well, and transfer the noodle soup to a bowl|

-|3||As a final touch, add the Shichimi Togarashi spice mix|
+|3||As a finishing, sprinkle the Shichimi Togarashi spice mix on the noodles|

-The Recommended Cooking Method
+Recommended Cooking Instructions